🔷Calculate Point Cloud Bounding Box

 Parameter Description |

-Effective when "Zoom method" is set to "Specified value".
-Specifies the distance to expand outwards (positive value) or shrink inwards (negative value) in the X, Y, and Z directions of the bounding box, respectively (Note: for OBB, this refers to the bounding box’s own coordinate axes). |
+Takes effect when "Scaling Method" is set to "Specified Value".
+Specifies the distance to expand outward (positive values) or shrink inward (negative values) in the X, Y, and Z directions of the bounding box (note: for OBB, this refers to the bounding box’s own coordinate axes). |

 Used for precise control of ROI size.
-For example, X=10 means the ROI is 20mm wider in the bounding box’s own X-axis direction than the original bounding box (10mm added to each side). |
+For example, X=10 means the ROI is 20mm wider than the original bounding box in the bounding box’s own X-axis direction (10mm added on each side). |

 Parameter Range |

-"[-5000, 10000], Default: 0, Unit: mm" |
+[-5000, 10000], Default: 0, Unit: mm |

 Parameter Description |

-Effective when "Zoom method" is set to "Specified ratio".
-Specifies the scaling factor for the ROI (and possibly the bounding box) in the X, Y, and Z directions (bounding box’s own coordinate axes), respectively. |
+Takes effect when "Scaling Method" is set to "Specified Ratio".
+Specifies the scaling factor for ROI (and possibly bounding box) in the X, Y, and Z directions (bounding box’s own coordinate axes). |

-A scaling factor of 1 means maintaining the original size, greater than 1 means enlarging, and less than 1 means shrinking.
-For example, x=1.1 means the size of the ROI in the bounding box’s own X-axis direction becomes 1.1 times the original. |
+A scaling factor of 1 means maintaining original size, greater than 1 means enlarging, less than 1 means shrinking.
+For example, x=1.1 means the ROI size in the bounding box’s own X-axis direction becomes 1.1 times the original. |

 Parameter Range |

-"[0, 5], Default: 1" |
+[0, 5], Default: 1 |